eliasdejong/viperlith/docs/HTML_STREAMING.md

 **Coming up: How CQRS combined with SQLite supercharges your database performance to new heights**

 Whatever your current interpretation is, you might need to re-calibrate your intuition about database performance.
 For starters: [SQLite can reach over a million inserts per second](https://andersmurphy.com/2026/06/05/the-perils-of-uuid-primary-keys-in-sqlite.html) and scales near-linearly with core count for read queries.
 The primary techniques employed are fast local NVMe storage (directly slotted in the motherboard, no SAN networked storage that every cloud vendor sells you), batched transactions and **having only a single writer** (more on that later).
 All of these factors combine in a non-linear ways to achieve a level of performance that exceeds most people's expectations.
-Most gains are achieved by placing the data close to where it is needed.
+The majority of gains are achieved by placing the data close to where it is needed.

 To summarize, full-page rebuilds are faster than you think, provided your database and web server are also fast, which they should be.